mt-mods/signs_lib/API.md

 * `signs_lib.update_sign(pos, fields)`

-  If the sign's writable, this deletes any entities in the sign's node space, spawns a new one, and renders whatever text is in the sign's meta.
+  If the sign's writable, this deletes any sign-related entities in the sign's node space, spawns a new one, and renders whatever text is in the sign's meta.

 * `signs_lib.can_modify(pos, player)`

-  Returns `true` if the player is allowed to dig, edit, or change the font width of the sign.
+  Returns **true** if the player is allowed to dig, edit, or change the font width of the sign.

 * `signs_lib.handle_rotation(pos, node, player, mode)`